OCYA Organizational Chart

 With the implementation of the Child and Youth Advocate Act, the Advocate assumed the responsibility to investigate systemic issues arising from a serious injury to or the death of a child who was receiving a designated service at the time of the injury or death, if, in the opinion of the Advocate, the investigation is warranted or in the public interest.
 An Investigative Review is about learning lessons, rather than assigning blame.

 The key purpose of our engagement and education efforts is to promote the rights, interests and well-being of children and youth in Alberta.
-Our staff provide presentations, workshops and training opportunities on almost anything about our office, Advocacy (and Advocacy Skills), Children’s Rights, and Aboriginal Rights.
+Our staff provide presentations, workshops and training opportunities on almost anything about our office, Advocacy (and Advocacy Skills), Children’s Rights, and Indigenous Rights.
 We also host information booths and tables at conferences and learning events throughout the province.

 All of the OCYA is involved in systemic advocacy work.
 This is not work that happens within one division.
 Systemic advocacy requires various approaches to address the systemic issues impacting young people.
 The OCYA’s systemic advocacy efforts focus on improving the circumstances for young people who are receiving designated services.
 Some examples of OCYA’s systemic advocacy efforts include: